eernstg/extension_type_unions/README.md

 The approach that uses extension types is useful because (1) `g` is just as cheap as `h`, and (2) `g` gives rise to static type checks: It is an error to pass an actual argument to `g` which is not an `int` or a `String` (suitably wrapped up as a `Union2`).

-(As mentioned, `f` is more expensive than `g` and `h` because it includes the creation and invocation of function literals.
+(`f` is probably slightly more expensive than `g` and `h` because it includes the creation and invocation of function literals.
 However, `f` has better type safety and, arguably, better readability.)

 The static type checks are strict, as usual, in that it is a compile-time error to pass, say, an argument of type `Union2<double, String>` to `f` or `g`.
 This means that we do keep track of the fact that `f` is intended to work on an `int` or on a `String`, and not on any other kind of object.